mohibfd/Sensitivity-Classification-Dissertation/timelog.md

 -  _1 hour_ cleaning up model's code and undersampling the data
 -  _1 hour_ attempting to set up sql database for document numbering
+-  _0.5 hour_ using user post request to change which document to view

+### 12 nov 2021

+-  _0.5 hour_ fixing navigation to point to correct page
+-  _0.5 hour_ adding css styling to confusion matrix
+-  _0.5 hour_ adding information about sensitivity classifier
+-  _0.5 hour_ advisor meeting